-Becky is the Ground Operations Manager and has worked for NFLC for 20 years.
+Bex is the Ground Operations Manager and has worked for NFLC for 20 years.
 She is the genius behind getting the students and staff to the right place at the right time.
 She also deals with security matters and liaising with all of our 20+ partner universities.
-As some of our courses use airports away from Cranfield (such as Southampton and Prestwick), it is Becky that deals with ground handling and fuel companies to ensure the aircraft and her passengers are looked after.
+As some of our courses use airports away from Cranfield (such as Southampton and Prestwick), it is Bex that deals with ground handling and fuel companies to ensure the aircraft and her passengers are looked after.

 Joe is a Senior Management Pilot and one of our two Jetstream Captains.
 He formerly flew for an airline based in the Channel Islands and joined NFLC in 2017.
 Joe famously flew the BBC team that filmed NFLC in 2019 – through every manoeuvre, he maintained the coolest of expressions!

 Pete flew with NFLC as a contractor through 2019, and has recently joined the staff on a part time basis to manage the NFLC light aircraft programme providing almost 450 students from various courses with practical experience of certain aspects of their studies.
 Pete previously served in the Royal Air Force and has considerable experience working in the Defence and Aerospace industry.

 Richard is the Continuing Airworthiness Manager (CAM) – responsible for ensuring our aircraft are properly maintained by support organisations such as Cranfield Aerospace Solutions.
 This is no mean feat as the Jetstream is a complex aircraft and there are not many of them flying in the UK.

 What does winning the Queen’s Anniversary Prize for the work of the National Flying Laboratory Centre mean to you?